TEALSK12/introduction-to-computer-science/lesson_52.md

 -   Demonstrate the difference between sprite and global variables
 -   Explain how cloning and prototyping simplify working with numerous similar sprites in the same program
 -   Create prototype sprites and clones of the prototype sprite
+-   Explain the difference between a "master" sprite and a "clone" sprite

 ## Materials/Preparation